Notes on the Geography of South Africa: Pretoria/Tshwane

 We'll head north, off to the right past this coffee shop.

-Less than three blocks later, the Paul Kruger Church stands shut tighter than a drum.
+Less than three blocks later, the Paul Kruger Church is shut tight.

 Across the street, the lions outside Kruger's house are too tired to move.
 Postcard racks mark the entrance to what is now a little-visited museum.